prabhavk/mst-backbone-repo/README.md

 # Instructions for compilation

-The binary file that is made available in this repository is called mst-backbone.
-It has been compiled on a linux machine.
-If you wish to compile the code on your computer then please download all the files in the repository and run make.
+Please download all the files in the repository and run make.
+The binary file for conducting tree search is called mst-backbone

 # Usage: